 Community Engagement and the Expertise of Lived Experience

-My latest experience partnering with older adults spurred an aha moment around the work of ‘community engagement.’
+My latest experience partnering with older adults highlighted an observation around the work of ‘community engagement.
 I have observed its growing prioritization among social/nonprofit sector and also private and public sector stakeholders in order to gather community voice, inform solutions, and help make decisions.
 At least in theory.

-The realization after the latest conversation with our team of older resident research partners in Washtenaw County, MI: For community engagement to matter, one needs to first value the expertise that community members possess via their lived experience.
+The realization after the latest conversation with our team of older resident research partners in Washtenaw County, MI, where we are partnering with the Ann Arbor Area Community Foundation: For community engagement to matter, one needs to first value the expertise that community members possess via their lived experience.
 One needs to believe that people are the primary experts on their own lives.
 Without this, it is far too easy to relegate community engagement to a one-off activity that can be checked off a list.

 Community engagement can be worked into any number of efforts including strategic planning, measurement and evaluation, cross-sector collaboration, program design, and ongoing implementation and governance structures.
 A wide range of frameworks, tools, and methods exists to help structure an approach to community engagement and implement it from a light to deep level.
 Many of these resources detail community engagement methods without emphasizing the value of the people being engaged through them.
 I am now reflecting on how many community engagement efforts I have seen use these resources to hear people’s voices, but failed to listen.
 These efforts were essentially just going through the motions.

 Appreciating the expertise of lived experience led us to recognize several types of expertise, and to reflect on the value we place on each:

 1. Lived experience: Expertise of people who know the reality of economic security, education, health, equity & justice, and other societal issues by living them on a daily basis – whether young people, working adults, parents, students, older adults.